ingkebil/development/git/README.md

 Alternatively you can add and commit the files to the local repository in only one command:

 <pre>
-<b>git commit -a</b>*
+<b>git commit -a</b>
 </pre>

-\* Be very careful with the above command, since it gives you less control over the single steps of the workflow and the files you really want to commit.
+NOTE: Be very careful with the above command, since it gives you less control over the single steps of the workflow and the files you really want to commit.
 Before using it, make sure everything is under control by using the "git status" and "git diff" commands.